-Community cats are domestic cats—the same species as pet cats.
+Community cats are domestic cats—the same species as pet cats, Felis Catus.
 The difference is that community cats are unowned and generally not socialized to people, so they cannot be adopted.
 But community cats are not homeless.
 They have a home: the outdoors.

-The best way to help community cats is through Trap-Neuter-Return (TNR).
-TNR ensures no new kittens are born, stabilizes cat populations, and improves cats’ lives.
+The best way you can help community cats is through Trap-Neuter-Return (TNR).
+TNR ensures no new kittens are born, stabilizes cat populations, provides vaccines, and improves cats’ lives.
 It also stops the behaviors and stresses associated with mating such as yowling, spraying, and fighting.